Tomb of Maiherpri: Burial goods

 KV36 was the first reasonably intact tomb discovered in the Valley of the Kings.
-Despite robbery in antiquity, it still contained over 100 items.
-Maiherpri was buried with archery equipment including two leather quivers with Near Eastern decoration, over 50 arrows, and two leather wrist guards; bows were absent, possibly looted by ancient robbers.
+Despite the tomb being robbed in antiquity, it still contained over 100 items.
+Maiherpri was buried with archery equipment including two leather quivers with Near Eastern decoration, over 50 arrows, and two leather wrist guards; bows were absent, possibly looted by ancient tomb robbers.
 Orsenigo suggests that these were used for sport hunting rather than warfare based on Maiherpri's lack of military titles.

 Also included were two ornate leather dog collars.
 One has a design of horses separated by lotuses and has a scalloped green border.
 The other has a design of gazelles being hunted by lions or dogs and was once gilded.
 It bears a two line inscription identifying the dog it belonged to: "tesem of his house, She-of-Thebes" (ṯsm n pr=f tꜣ-n.t-niw.t).
 The name is transcribed as Ta-ent-niuwt or Tantanuit.
 Based on these collars, Maiherpri may have been the caretaker of the king's hunting dogs.